top of page

 Key Content Points

-This normative framework gives support and a legal argument to the processes that seek to protect these peoples.
+This legal framework provides support and legal reasoning for processes aiming to protect these indigenous peoples.

-Isolated peoples should not be presented as fixed populations in the past, as representatives of earlier stages of "civilization" or as subjects of pity on the part of the public.
-They must be presented as brave peoples who have resisted for centuries isolating a colonizing society that has impacted the rights of indigenous peoples and the ecological integrity of forests.
+Isolated peoples should never be portrayed as fixed populations of the past or as representatives of previous stages of "civilization," nor should they be objects of pity from the public.
+On the contrary, they are courageous peoples who have resisted for centuries through isolation against a colonizing society that has impacted the rights of indigenous peoples and the ecological integrity of the forests.

-Make visible the relationship between the guarantee of human rights of the PIACI and the conservation of the territory.
-Peoples in isolation have a fundamental role in terms of conservation, in biological and cultural terms.
+Making visible the relationship between guaranteeing the human rights of PIACI and the conservation of their territory is crucial.
+Isolated peoples play a vital role in conservation, both biologically and culturally.

-The indigenous communities that adjoin the indigenous peoples in isolation work for the conservation of the territory and promote political advocacy actions for the protection of ecosystems and PIACI, so it is essential to disseminate their processes and actions.
+Adjacent indigenous communities work for the conservation of the territory and advocate for political actions to protect ecosystems and PIACI.
+Therefore, it is essential to disseminate their processes and actions.

-Faced with the imminent threats faced by these peoples due to the deterioration of the environment, it is essential to inform and raise awareness about their existence and the importance of conserving the territory in order to guarantee their survival.
+Given the imminent threats these peoples face due to environmental degradation, it is essential to inform and raise awareness about their existence and the importance of conserving their territory to ensure their survival.

 bottom of page